Cloudflare is the One Tech Company Still Sticking By Neo-Nazi Websites

 What about those dastardly ACLU guys?
 (Score:2)

-Free Speech isn't optional (Score:4, Insightful)
+Free Speech isn't optional (Score:5, Insightful)

 the company refused to explicitly say it will continue to do business with sites like The Daily Stormer, but pointed out that the content would exist regardless of what Cloudflare does or doesn't do.